 Figure 2.
-Anti-HCV detection in 195 serum specimens from hemodialysis patients by different ELISA assays. ◆, A450 values, with ELISA cut-off values of either 0.150 indicated in solid line (established anti-HCV IgG assay and Chang Zheng anti-HCV diagnostic ELISA kit) or 0.200 indicated in dotted line (established anti-HCV IgM assay and HRP-LD5 based assay). doi:10.1371/journal.pone.0018477.g002
+Anti-HCV detection in 195 serum specimens from hemodialysis patients by different ELISA assays.
+(A A450 values, with ELISA cut-off values of either 0.150 indicated in solid line (established anti-HCV IgG assay and Chang Zheng anti-HCV diagnostic ELISA kit) or 0.200 indicated in dotted line (established anti-HCV IgM assay and HRP-LD5 based assay). doi:10.1371/journal.pone.0018477.g002

 IgG (Table 1) [8], to make conjugates, HRP-LD5.
 The HRP-LD5 also expressed a much stronger binding capacity to hIgM than did HRP-goat anti-human PcAb (Fig. 1).
-Consistently, the established HRP-LD5-based anti-HCV assay showed a higher detection rate than that of the commercial diagnostic kit (Chang Zheng) in hemodialysis patients (Table 3, Fig. 2), and it was attributed to the enhanced IgM detection (Table 3, Table 4).

-Hemodialysis patients are a high-risk population for HCV infection.
-The anti-HCV prevalence seen in these patients varied from 3.3% in New Zealand [18], 39% in South America [19], 44%-60% in Far-Eastern countries [20] to as high as 80.0% in Egypt [21].
+Consistently, the established HRP-LD5-based anti-HCV assay showed a higher detection rate than that of the commercial diagnostic kit (Chang Zheng) in hemodialysis patients (Table 3, Fig. 2), and it was attributed to the enhanced IgM detection (Table 3, Table 4). from 3.3% in New Zealand [18], 39% in South America [19], 44%-60% in Far-Eastern countries [20] to as high as 80.0% in Egypt [21].
 HCV is highly transmissible among these patients, and HCV infections at many different stages, including recent infections, are observed in this population.
 Therefore, a comparison study was conducted among them.
 Our results showed that the HRP-LD5 based anti-HCV assay had a statistical significant higher detection efficacy (55.9% positive detection rate) than did the domestic diagnostic kit (Chang Zheng) (positive detection rate